COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Vitamin B12

 Vitamin B12 (cobalamin) is important in the formation of all cells in the body, especially red blood cells and the covering of nerve cells (myelin).
 The body needs myelin for nerves to function properly.

-Strict vegetarians (vegans) who do not eat meat, milk, cheese, or eggs are at risk for vitamin B12 deficiency.
+People who are vegan and don't eat any animal products are at risk for vitamin B12 deficiency.
 They need a vitamin supplement containing vitamin B12.

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Heather Quinn MD - Family Medicine

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.